Winter Weather and the Climate Crisis: Explained

-Winter is here in the Northern Hemisphere.
+Winter is almost here in the Northern Hemisphere.
 The hats and gloves are out, and the snow has begun to fall.

 And like clockwork, every time the temperature drops, climate deniers like to come out of the woodwork to ask their favorite question: “It’s cold out!
 The snow is piling up!
 Where’s all that global warming and climate change you keep talking about, huh?”